About Robeson Library

 The Robeson Library is designated as a federal depository for the First Congressional District of New Jersey as well as a state depository library for New Jersey and as such, we collect many relevant government publications.
 We are also the Camden County affiliate for the New Jersey State Data Center and maintain a collection of Census materials related to Camden County.

-Building access is currently limited to Rutgers faculty, staff, and students.
-A valid Rutgers ID is required for entry.
+Buildings are only open to Rutgers faculty, staff, and students at this time.
+Rutgers ID is required for entry.